 Transaction ID Security Implications

-TNX IDs are linked to amounts, time, senders and recipients and may reveal even more sensitive information to fraudsters.
+TXN IDs are linked to transaction details such as amount and timestamp.
+While they do not directly reveal personal data, sharing them carelessly may expose sensitive payment information to fraudsters.
 Thus, payout details may become vulnerable, and you should handle them carefully, especially in places at the risk of fraud or unauthorized access.

 Privacy & Security

 TXIDs can expose sensitive financial activity if shared carelessly.
-Sometimes, a person with a transaction ID can get more payment details than they have to.
-They might misuse this for phishing or refund scams.
+While a TXID alone usually does not reveal sensitive personal information, sharing it publicly may allow fraudsters to misuse it in phishing or refund scams.
 Thus, keep transfer IDs private.
 Share them only with trusted people or verified support channels.
 Always keep them safe in a password-protected document or an encrypted system.
 Avoid posting them publicly or in unsecured communications.
 Learn ways of protecting your financial info and keeping the basic payment security rules.

 Fraud Detection